jayava/awsinfra-gitlab/README.md

-# awsinfra
+# awsinfra-gitlab
-Terraform for AWS
+Setup GitLab on AWS with Terraform